-The Electric Car that we get to enjoy today, hails in the new age of energy conservation and emission reduction.
+The Electric Car that we get to enjoy today, hails from the new age of energy conservation and emission reduction.
 Electric Cars are, however, nothing new.
 In fact, nearly a century ago, the first cars to be ever made were electric cars.
-In the late 1800’s and early 1900s, nearly one third of all the cars on the road were electric cars on US roads.
+In the late 1800s and early 1900s, nearly one-third of all the cars on the road were electric cars on US roads.
 1575 of the 4192 cars on the road were electric cars.

 Major US automakers were involved with electric cars in the early 1900s as electric car sales were leading in the market.
 Porsche’s first car, which is now a major international auto manufacturer, was in fact an electric car.
 Even Henry Ford, partnered with Thomas Edison himself to explore the potential of vehicles powered by electricity.

 As the 1900s progressed, electric cars started fizzling out as the internal combustion engine began taking off.
 The discovery of crude oil and how it could be harnessed to produce cheaper gasoline completely changed the market for the rest of the century.
 As the times progressed, roads all around the world, especially the US developed into massive intra-city networks.
 Gasoline-powered vehicles could more easily travel farther and thus stumped the limited capabilities of the electric car.

 The 1990s: A New Era Of The Electric Car?

 Nearly a century later, the state of California is fighting for zero-emissions vehicle policies.
 Those policies ushered in the second wave of electric cars as the likes of General Motors was producing electric cars such as the EV1 for the general market.

 The second wave of the electric car in the 1990s was, however, extremely short lived as, by the end of the decade, auto-makers and oil companies had completely resisted the policies for sustainable energy sources and lobbied to weaken the policies altogether.
 The state of the electric cars remained indefinite.